 Understanding Acne And Acne Scars: How Are They Formed?

-In other words, you get acne scars when your skin starts to heal.
+In other words, you can get acne scars when your skin starts to heal.
 Now, depending on how much excess collagen your skin has formed or lost, acne scars can be classified into three types:

 - Atrophic Scars